cometkim/unicode-segmenter/README.md

 It's \~2.5x worse than `RegExp` w/ `u` for match-all performance, but that's useless examples in the real world because others don't care about grapheme clusters.

+You can handle emojis in between grapheme processing by `unicode-segmenter/grapheme`.
+It might be a bit less performant than the dedicated emoji matchers, but it might still be reasonable.

 <details>
   <summary>Details</summary>